Chapter 5: Academic Information

 Non-graded Courses

-Courses such as seminars (with the exception of COEN 400 and ELEN 200), are limited to a total of four units and must be approved by the student’s advisor.
+Seminar courses (with the exception of CSEN 400 and ECEN 200), are limited to a total of four units and must be approved by the student’s advisor.

 Incomplete Grades

-A student’s work may be reported incomplete if, due to illness or other serious circumstance, some essential portion of the coursework remains unfinished after the final examination, or if the thesis has not been completed.
-An incomplete (I) becomes a failure (F) unless the unfinished work is completed to the satisfaction of the instructor and proper notice is filed with the Office of the Registrar within four weeks from the beginning of the next scheduled quarter, not including summer session.
-Makeup work must be in the hands of the instructor no later than the end of the third week so that the instructor can meet the four-week submission deadline.
+A student’s work may be reported incomplete if due to illness or other serious circumstances, some essential portion of the coursework remains unfinished after the final examination, or if the thesis has not been completed.
+An incomplete (I) will automatically convert to a failing grade (F) unless the unfinished work is completed to the satisfaction of the instructor and proper notice is filed with the Office of the Registrar within four weeks from the beginning of the next scheduled quarter, not including the summer session.
+Makeup work must be submitted to the instructor no later than the end of the third week so that the instructor can meet the four-week submission deadline.
 An N grade for a thesis course indicates continuing work.
 A final grade must be submitted before graduation.

 Change of Grade

-Only the faculty member responsible for a course may assign grades.
+The faculty instructor is solely responsible for assigning the grade in a course.
 All grades become final when they have been assigned and reported to the Office of the Registrar.
 A faculty member may report a correction of a final grade to the Office of the Registrar only if a clerical or procedural error was made in assigning, transmitting, or recording the original grade.
 A grade may not be changed as a result of re-evaluation, re-examination, or the submission of additional work after the term ends.
-Any grade change must have the approval of the department chair and the associate dean of the student’s school or college.
+Any grade change must have the approval of the department chair and the graduate associate dean of the student’s school or college.
 No grade may be changed after one year.

 Auditing Courses